 PSYC 290.
 Honors Independent Study in Psychology (3-4 hrs) Advanced independent study under the guidance of a faculty advisor.
-Open to juniors and seniors with 3.5 average in psychology, subject to approval of the chair of the department.
+Open to juniors and seniors with 3.5 average in psychology, subject to approval of the program director.
 Honors independent study will result in a major paper arising from empirical research and/or from a literature review.
 Honors work may be taken for a maximum of eight semester hours.
 Prerequisite: Status as a psychology major.